-During 2016-7, the normal level of payments (adjusted for inflation) was made towards the running of the Homes, staff wages, food, clothes, school materials, transport, and so on.
+During 2017-8, the normal level of payments (adjusted for inflation) was made towards the running of the Homes, staff wages, food, clothes, school materials, transport, and so on.
+In addition to this, £5,000 from a special fundraising project with "The Big Give" were used to buy new desks and other equipment for Faith School.

 SIPCOT, the development agency, had informed NIT in April 2015 that they would require a plot of land adjacent to the boys' home where the boys currently have small gardens.
-As last year, there has been no activity by SIPCOT on this plot of land in the current year.
-They proposed rather inadequate compensation which the NIT trustees are still disputing.
-This compulsory purchase, while unwelcome, should not impact on the day-to-day life at the home as the accommodation and main play area are not affected.
+As last year, there has still been no activity by SIPCOT on this plot of land in the current year and the matter is still in question as their inadequate compensation offered had not been accepted by NIT trustees.
 As ever, the situation is being monitored closely, particularly by Mr Prabakaran, the chair of NIT trustees, so that we get maximum notice of any new developments.